addegbenga/addegbenga/README.md

 <!--
 **addegbenga/addegbenga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-- 🔭 I’m currently working on https://qwikker.com, during the weekends i spend more time on my personal projects
+- 🔭 I’m currently working at montech.io as a quality assurance engineer during the weekends i spend more time on my personal projects
 - 🌱 I’m currently learning blockchain technology
 - 🤔 I’m looking to collaborate on anything nice
 - 💬 Ask me about NodeJs/React